PeterBooker/wp-bitbucket-api/README.md

 # WP Bitbucket

 WP Bitbucket handles communication between WordPress and the Bitbucket API.
-It can be added to your theme/plugin or the /mu-plugins/ folder.
+It can be included in your theme/plugin or the /mu-plugins/ folder.

+It is licensed under (GPL v2)[http://www.gnu.org/licenses/gpl-2.0.html].

 You can see more information about NewRelic's v2 API here: [https://confluence.atlassian.com/display/BITBUCKET/Use+the+Bitbucket+REST+APIs)

 ## Supported Endpoints

 Not all Endpoints are supported yet, but all GET Endpoints are planned.
 PUT and DELETE Endpoints will be considered if there is interest.
-The following are supported:

-* servers-list
-* servers-show (Requires Server ID)

-* applications-list
-* applications-show (Requires Application ID)

-* key_transactions-list
-* key_transactions-show (Requires Key Transaction ID)
+You can access the following methods:

+* get_user_profile( $username ) - Gets the Profile of given Username.

+* get_user_followers( $username ) - Lists the Followers of given Username.

+* get_user_following( $username ) - Lists the Accounts the given Username is following.

 ## Usage Examples